Human Systems Integration

 Learning Outcomes

 The goal of this program is to educate eligible personnel within the federal government and defense contractor organizations in the discipline of Human Systems Integration (HSI).
 Graduates of this program will possess the skills necessary to function as practitioners of HSI.
+This degree will provide students with the knowledge, skills, and abilities to be effective leaders in the assessment, design, testing, and management of a total human machine system throughout its life cycle.

 1. SYSTEMS APPROACH: Graduates will be able to positively influence the activities the Program Management (PM), Systems Engineering (SE), and Test & Evaluation (T&E) communities as they function within the Department of Defense (DoD) Acquisition Lifecycle.